colorful-liyu/3DQD/README.md

 # Follow the instructions from ShapeGlot to download the shape-text pairs data.
 # You need first finish a questionnaire in https://github.com/optas/shapeglot.
-# Then you will recieve a link and put it into the file 'download_data.sh'.
+# Then you will receive a link and put it into the file 'download_data.sh'.

 cd shapeglot/
 ./download_data.sh